Ready for Kindergarten!

 - Parents who wish to enroll their Kindergarten-aged student at a school outside of their neighborhood, but within Federal Way, should fill out a choice enrollment form during the month of April.
 These forms are available at all elementary schools or at the Educational Service Center, 33330 8th Ave South, Federal Way.
 If you have missed the choice enrollment period, check with the school you wish to enroll your child in to see if they have room at their school.
 Learn more about choice enrollment.

-- Beginning in 2013 all elementary schools offer all-day Kindergarten.
+- All elementary schools offer all-day Kindergarten.
 Research shows that students who attend kindergarten for a full day consistently make greater academic progress, especially in key areas such as literacy and math.
 All-day Kindergarten students are better prepared to meet the academic demands of future grade levels, and are less likely to eventually need intervention or future additional assistance.